Aligarh (film): Reception

 Aligarh had its European première at the 59th BFI London Film Festival on 10 October 2015.
 The response was generally superlative and the film garnered excellent reviews.
 Screen International in its review called it a "A subtle, sensitive take on a controversial real-life court case involving the victimization of a gay college professor, Aligarh underscores the growing strength and diversity of Indian independent cinema".

 The British Film Institute, in its 'Whats On' review of Aligarh called it "Probably the best film yet on the Indian gay male experience, Hansal Mehta directs a riveting and nuanced tale that is as touching as it is powerful."
 Aligarh had its India première in Mumbai at the 17th Jio MAMI Mumbai Film Festival on 30 October 2015.
 It also has the honour of being the only Indian film to open the festival since its inception.
 The response was once again overwhelming.
 Meenakshi Shedde, South Asia Consultant to the Berlin Film Festival and award-winning critic, had this to say about in her Mid-Day review: "Aligarh is masterfully directed: it is that rare film that courageously stands for human rights, including those of homosexuals, yet offers a quiet, distilled perspective."
-Columnist Aseem Chhabra in his rediff.com review said "Aligarh is a very important film, a milestone in the history of Indian cinema that should start the much-needed conversation about how India treats a visible and yet often ignored minority group."

-Gay rights activist and editor of Bombay Dost magazine, Ashok Row Kavi, in his Firstpost.com review called Aligarh "a masterpiece of cinematic skills" and went on to say "What Mehta and writer Apurva Asrani have done is pluck out a commonplace professor in a commonplace university and weave a true life story into a tapestry of terrifying, compelling drama."
-Indian Express gave 3.5 rating out of 5.
+Gay rights activist and editor of Bombay Dost magazine, Ashok Row Kavi, in his Firstpost review called Aligarh "a masterpiece of cinematic skills" and went on to say "What Mehta and writer Apurva Asrani have done is pluck out a commonplace professor in a commonplace university and weave a true life story into a tapestry of terrifying, compelling drama."

+Columnist Aseem Chhabra in his Rediff review said "Aligarh is a very important film, a milestone in the history of Indian cinema that should start the much-needed conversation about how India treats a visible and yet often ignored minority group."
+Shubra Gupta of Indian Express gave it 3.5 stars, calling it "both timely and telling", stating that the writers came with a film with "authenticity and emotional heft" of a story all can relate to.
+She praises Bajpayee for his portrayal having a "bewildered fragility" with gentleness demanding "understanding and compassion."

+Saibal Chatterjee of NDTV gave it 4.5 stars, finding the movie portrays "a portrait of loneliness" very rare in Indian cinema.
+He praises the performance of Bajpayee and Rao, stating that Bajpayee digs deep and makes himself seem inseparable from the agony and tragedy of Siras, with Rao proving to be ideal foil.
+He also praises Mehta focusing on his usual theme of "outsiders refusing to blend in", calling the movie "a human drama with universal resonance".
+Namrata Joshi of The Hindu praises the film, stating that it opts to "remain in a humane and heartfelt zone rather than being hard-hitting" and a "quietude, gentleness and sincerity of treatment."
+She also praises Bajpayee for his idiosyncratic portrayal of Siras- showing Siras and his beliefs about love and emotions in a very lingering manner.